segli/rota-privacy/index.md

 ## Contact Us

-If you have questions about this privacy policy, please contact us at:
+If you have questions about this privacy policy, please contact us at: apps@egl.is
-[Your contact email]

 ---